The Clyde Frog Show: In popular culture

-The character Clyde Frog has been featured in several episodes of South Park as a favorite stuffed toy of Eric Cartman, serving as a way to help Cartman get ideas on his own.
+The character Clyde Frog has been featured in several episodes of South Park as Eric Cartman's stuffed animal and confidant.
+Though he was unable to speak, Cartman referred as the stuffed animal as "the perfect friend" due to its inability to argue with Cartman or express any desires of its own.
 The toy was "killed" in the 2011 episode "1%".